 If there is no IP shown or the IP is 169.xx.xx.xx, then there is no connection between the router and computer, or the router is not working properly.
 Of course there will be no Internet connection either.

 Figure 5: Ipconfig shows 169.254.77.252

 This way we can check that all the connected computers are reachable through the network.
 For this purpose, there is a command PING.
 For example, a ping 192.168.1.1 will check if we can reach the router.
-And, this will give some information on the screen, but the important information is Lost = 0, this means we received packets with no loss, and the connection is perfect.
+If Information Lost = 0, this means we received packets with no loss, and the connection is perfect.

 Usually, problems arise when the computers have different operating systems.
 Even with a Windows operating system, different versions which are sharing the network or printer may not work without some settings tweaked.

 Windows Vista, by default, does not allow file sharing with a computer on the LAN network.
 This is the same with Windows 7; we must go and change the settings in the Network and Sharing Centre in the Advanced Settings.
-Windows XP does not restrict sharing, but we need to choose the directory and printer that needs to share.
-This is probably because of higher security on the recent Windows programs, but sometimes even this does not help to protect the network as well as the computers.
+Windows XP does not restrict sharing, but we need to choose the directory and printer that will be shared.
+This is probably because of higher security on the recent Windows operating systems.

-The IP address always will be assigned to the computer, and it does not depend on the network or LAN type that the computer is connected to the router by, to another computer, or directly to the Internet.
+The IP address always will be assigned to the computer, and it does not depend on the network or LAN type that the computer is connected to the router, to another computer, or directly to the Internet.

 What Do You Want To Read Next.
 Write Me A Message.